-Faith allows us to look beyond our circumstances and to focus on Christ.
-In this blog I want to continue developing the topic of anxiety in the midst of the pandemic.
+Faith allows us to look beyond our circumstances and focus on Christ.
+In this post, I want to continue developing on the topic of anxiety amid the pandemic.
 The question I intend to answer today is this: is there a cure for anxiety?

 Many times, when I see patients who have anxiety disorders, I ask them: what is your goal when coming to therapy?
 They answer: “I want to eliminate my anxiety, I cannot bear it.”
 My answer is: “We cannot do that.”
-It is interesting to see the look of disbelief they give me when I give them that answer.
+Seeing the look of disbelief they give me when I give them that answer is interesting.

 Then, I try to explain to them that we cannot eliminate anxiety because it is a natural reaction to the stress we are facing in life.
-Anxiety is a part of our internal defense system; it protects us from danger.
-God created us with the ability to experience the emotion of anxiety and the rest of the positive and negative emotions so that we can navigate this world.
+Anxiety is a part of our internal defense system.
+It protects us from danger.
+God created us with the ability to experience anxiety and the rest of the positive and negative emotions so that we can navigate this world.

 Fear promotes a cascade of nervous and hormonal mechanisms that prepare the body to escape or fight.
-Those anxiety symptoms that you experience are the result of the activation of your automatic nervous system, which is included in a part of the brain that is in charge of secreting adrenaline when you experience any kind of threat.
-Adrenaline allows your body to be ready to respond when facing danger in case you need to act before the threat.
+Those anxiety symptoms you experience result from the activation of your automatic nervous system, which is included in a part of the brain that is in charge of secreting adrenaline when you experience any kind of threat.
+Adrenaline allows your body to be ready to respond when facing danger, in case you need to act before the threat.

-As a result of this adrenaline segregation, you experience increased heart rate and breathing, as well as muscle tension, proving that your body is ready to answer before the danger.
+As a result of this adrenaline secretion, you experience increased heart rate and breathing, as well as muscle tension, making your body ready to answer before the danger.
 When there is no apparent threat, these changes are often experienced as agitation or anxiety.
-That is why, in the midst of the Covid-19 pandemic, it is normal for our automatic nervous system to be activated.
-And, this causes adrenaline segregation because you feel threatened.
+That is why, amid the COVID-19 pandemic, it is normal for our automatic nervous system to be activated.
+And this causes adrenaline secretion because you feel threatened.

-Your brain normally tries to make sense of the experiences you are experiencing in your daily life.
-However, if you do not take control of this process, and instead of acting, you let your brain reach its own conclusions, and you can develop irrational fears before any kind of crisis.
+Your brain normally tries to make sense of what you are experiencing in your daily life.
+However, if you do not take control of this process, and instead of acting, you let your brain reach its own conclusions, you can develop irrational fears before any kind of crisis.

-The same goes for your anxiety in the midst of the Covid-19 crisis.
-You are startled by fear of contracting the coronavirus.
+The same goes for your anxiety amid the COVID-19 crisis.
+You are startled by the fear of contracting the coronavirus.
 Your natural reaction is to experience fear, to be afraid, and to feel anxious in the face of danger.
-But this anxiety and despair you experience, at the same time, reinforces your fear of Covid-19.
-In the end, you end up associating your fear with the pandemic without looking at the triggers that lead you to experience that emotion of anxiety.
+But this anxiety and despair you experience, at the same time, reinforces your fear of COVID-19.
+You end up associating your fear with the pandemic without looking at the triggers that lead you to experience anxiety.